lonycell/grafana.v7/docs/sources/features/datasources/postgres.md

 ### Select table, time column and metric column (FROM)

-When you enter edit mode for the first time or add a new query Grafana will try to prefill the query builder with the first table that has a timestamp column and a numeric column.
+When you enter edit mode for the first time or add a new query ThingSPIN will try to prefill the query builder with the first table that has a timestamp column and a numeric column.

-In the FROM field, Grafana will suggest tables that are in the `search_path` of the database user.
+In the FROM field, ThingSPIN will suggest tables that are in the `search_path` of the database user.
 To select a table or view not in your `search_path` you can manually enter a fully qualified name (schema.table) like `public.metrics`.

 The Time column field refers to the name of the column holding your time values.
 Selecting a value for the Metric column field is optional.
 If a value is selected, the Metric column field will be used as the series name.